Thai activist faces jail over anti-coup protests

-Sombat Boonngamanong spearheaded an online campaign promoting flash mob rallies against the military takeover, via a Facebook page bearing the message “Catch Me if You Can”.
+Sombat Boonngamonanong spearheaded an online campaign promoting flash mob rallies against the military takeover, via a Facebook page bearing the message “Catch Me if You Can”.
 He has denied all charges.

 He was among more than 300 activists, politicians and journalists detained since the military seized power on May 22.
 Many have been held at undisclosed locations.